MorganR/SudokuSpice/SudokuSpiceDocs/releases/v3.2.0/articles/framework.md

     | R8C8V8 | 0    | 0    | ... | 0    | 0    | ... | 0    | 0    | ... | 0    | 0    | ... | 1    | 0    |
     | R8C8V9 | 0    | 0    | ... | 0    | 0    | ... | 0    | 0    | ... | 0    | 0    | ... | 0    | 1    |

-    SudokuSpice's implementation represents this matrix as a 2D-doubly linked list.
+    SudokuSpice's implementation of this matrix can be thought of as a sparse 2D-doubly linked list.
 	Row headers (i.e. the `RxCxVx` cells in the first column) are represented by [`Possibility`s](xref:SudokuSpice.ConstraintBased.Possibility).
 Column headers
     (i.e. the cells in the first row) are represented by [`Objective`s](xref:SudokuSpice.ConstraintBased.Objective).
 Rows and columns are